iArunava/Neural-Style-Transfer-with-OpenCV/README.md

 python3 init.py
 ```

-3) Use the help to get some involved usage
+3) Use the help to get some involved usage arguments
 ```
 python3 init.py --help
 ```